ITRS-Group/cordial/tools/geneos/docs/commands/geneos_restart.md

 ## Details

 Restart the matching instances.

-This is identical to running `geneos stop` followed by `geneos start` except if the `-a` flag is given then all matching instances are started regardless of whether they were stopped by the command.
-The command also accepts the same flags as both start and stop.
+By default this is identical to running `geneos stop` followed by `geneos start`.

+If the `--all`/`-a` option is given then all matching instances are started regardless of whether they were stopped by the command.

+Protected instances will not be restarted unless the `--force`/`-F` option is given.

+Normal behaviour is to send, on Linux, a SIGTERM to the process and wait for a short period before trying again until the process is no longer running.
+If this fails to stop the process a SIGKILL is sent to terminate the process without further action.
+If the `--kill`/`-K` option is used then the terminate signal is sent immediately without waiting.
+Beware that this can leave instance files corrupted or in an indeterminate state.

+If the `--log`/`-l` option is given then the logs of all instances that are started are followed until interrupted by the user.

 ### Options